William96123/E1.jl/README.md

 # E1

-just trying some more stuff
+just trying some more stuff - this is the local version